 As a team we are able to provide a safe, reassuring and happy environment for the children so they are able to focus on their education whilst growing into happy and healthy individuals who have a great support network of friends and family.

 Principal: Dr. Irma Roberts

 SAER Co-ordinator: Liz – at HPPS Monday to Thursday

 School Chaplain: Helen – at HPPS on Wednesday & Thursday

-School Phychologist: Bradley – at HPPS every second Thursday
+School Phychologist: Richard – at HPPS every second Friday

 In addition to this team, all of our staff are imperative in ensuring a nurturing and safe environment for our students every day.